1999 New York Giants season: Week 8: at Philadelphia Eagles

-What looked for three quarters like a sorry Halloween effort against their division rivals became a dramatic comeback win by the Giants over the Eagles, capped off by Michael Strahan's 44-yard interception return for a touchdown in overtime.
+What looked for three quarters like a loss against their division rivals became a dramatic comeback win by the Giants over the Eagles, capped off by Michael Strahan's 44-yard interception return for a touchdown in overtime.

 On Philadelphia's second possession, they handed off to Duce Staley seven times for 32 yards before eventually settling for a 28-yard Norm Johnson field goal.
 After an exchange of three-and-outs, Kent Graham hit LeShon Johnson for a 28-yard gain down into the red zone; however, New York would also settle for a field goal by Cary Blanchard, tying the game on the last play of the first quarter.

 Three plays from scrimmage later, Doug Pederson's slant pass for Torrance Small was intercepted by Jessie Armstead, setting the Giants up at the Eagles' 36-yard line.
 But after a 12-yard pass to Howard Cross took them to the 9, Cross was called for holding, and Blanchard's ensuing 34-yard field goal missed wide right.

 Philadelphia then drove 75 yards in nine plays, with Staley rushing for 15, catching a pass for 16, and then breaking loose for 21 and a touchdown after he appeared stopped at the line, on a series reminiscent of New York's abhorrent tackling against the Redskins in Week 2.
 A 3rd-and-1 stuff of LeShon Johnson led to a punt; two plays later, Pederson threw deep down the left sideline to Small, who got away from a diving Sehorn and went 84 yards for a touchdown, the longest the Giants had allowed from scrimmage since 1975.

 Trailing 17–3 with just over two minutes left in the first half, Graham hit Tiki Barber for 14 yards, ran for another 14, and then found Ike Hilliard on 3rd-and-16 for 20.
 A 12-yard pass to Joe Jurevicius got them to Philadelphia's 23 with 11 seconds to go; but Roman Oben was flagged 15 yards for grabbing the face mask of Ike Reese on a Graham sack, knocking New York out of field goal range.
 Graham's Hail Mary pass was caught out of bounds by Amani Toomer as the half ended.

 The Giants had another promising drive fizzle early in the third quarter after back-to-back plays by Cross and Charles Way put them at the Eagles' 32 when Graham was sacked on 3rd-and-2 by defensive end Greg Jefferson.